After a bumpy start, a Republican state senator worked on a bipartisan bill to update the laws governing tattoos, piercing and scarification.

 Rather than a seeing the bill as a crackdown, most body artists in the state are pleased with the legislation.

 “We came away really happy,” piercing and scarification artist Misty Forsberg told MSNBC.
-Forsberg, who works for Southtown Tattoo & Body Piercing in Fort Smith, Arkansas, was one of several in her industry working with state legislators to update the state’s laws.
+Forsberg, who works for Southtown Tattoo & Body Piercing in Fort Smith, Arkansas, worked with state legislators to update the state’s laws.
 The effort was “a little bit of a bumpy ride at first,” she said.

 In fact, Forsberg said she and other artists spoke in favor of the legislation in the Arkansas House, once the language banning scarification was taken out.